Guide to Service: Apply

 Applying for a call is like applying for a job.
 The organization where you are hoping to serve needs to know the skills and experience of its applicants in order to find the best fit for its service needs.
 If you need assistance creating a résumé, the Student Development Center is a great place to visit for tips and advice on what to include on your résumé.
 You can bring a copy of your résumé to the Chaplain’s Office or email a copy to email@example.com.

-- Go to Adventist Screening Verification (this link is specifically for AVS volunteers).
+- Go to Adventist Screening Verification.

 - Create a username and password, then enter your information.

 - When prompted, select Walla Walla University for the primary location where you work or volunteer.